Conspiracy theories paint fraudulent reality of Jan. 6 riot

 Rep. Andrew Clyde, after watching video footage of rioters walking through the Capitol, said it resembled a “normal tourist visit.”
 Other video evidence from Jan.
 6 showed Clyde, R-Ga., helping barricade the House doors in an attempt to keep the rioters out.

-Trump called the insurrection a display of “spirit and faith and love.”
+Trump called the insurrection a display of “ spirit and faith and love.”

 Rioters also broke windows and doors, stole items from offices and caused an estimated $1.5 million in damage.
 Outside the Capitol someone set up a gallows with a noose.